Sociology

 Admission to the Sociology major is based on maintaining acceptable grades in the general foundation requirements and interest in the field of Sociology.
 Interested persons may contact the Chair of the Sociology department for further information.
 Upon admission, each major is assigned an advisor and receives an orientation in Sociology.

-Alex Briesacher, Associate Professor (2015), B.S., Illinois State University; M.A., Southern Illinois University Edwardsville; Ph.D., Kent State University
+Alex Briesacher, Department Chair, Professor (2015), B.S., Illinois State University; M.A., Southern Illinois University Edwardsville; Ph.D., Kent State University

 Siri J. Colom, Assistant Professor (2019), B.A., Tufts University; M.A., University of Massachusetts; Ph.D., University of California Berkeley